 Further, when I opened the conversation with a tidbit about this adviser’s business partner (who joined us for this second meeting), I discovered that I had been given false information.
 And, instead of apologizing for his mistake, my main contact looked at me as if I was wrong to bring up a piece of family trivia.
 (Note: what I lack in social skills, I make up for in memory.)
 At this point, I decided to refuse subsequent face-to-face sessions.

 Still, I allowed the firm to provide me with a proposal via mail.
-The recommendation involved a complex arrangement to protect me from owning a concentrated position and speed up the sale of a large position of stock so that the firm could accelerate the process of bringing my assets under its management.
-This pitch was the opposite of what I had been originally told about the firm's approach directly by the adviser.
+The recommendation involved a complex arrangement to “protect me” from owning a concentrated position.
+It would speed up the sale of a large position of stock so that the firm could accelerate the process of bringing my assets under its management.
+This pitch was the opposite of what I had been originally told about the firm’s approach directly by the adviser.

-Also, and more to the point, the strategy could have moved my holdings from long term to short term, potentially triggering income that would now be taxed at ordinary income rates (associated with short-term capital gains) rather than more favorable long-term capital gains rates.
+Also, the strategy would have reclassified my holdings from long term to short term, potentially triggering income that would now be taxed at ordinary income rates (associated with short-term capital gains) rather than more favorable long-term capital gains rates.
 This difference in rates could range from 15-35%.
 So, if I adopted this recommendation, I could pay at least 15% more (and as much as 35% more) in taxes as compared to a more simplistic strategy of say, steadily reducing my position and snagging low tax rates associated with long-term capital gains.